newrelic/TestOutboundConnections/README.md

 # TestOutboundConnections
 A simple Java application to test connectivity from your application server to the outside world on http and https.

-Simply enter yoru proxy parameters and you should be all set
+Simply enter your proxy parameters and you should be all set

 Are you using New Relic and want to test the agent's connectivity?
 Use this:
 ```